 For many years, the world overlooked the fishing village squeezed onto several small islands covering just .8 miles.
 That neglect preserved many of New Castle’s colonial-era homes.
 The town’s residents, 968 in 2010, have restored and preserved many of those houses.

-In 1821, bridges connected New Castle to Portland on the mainland.
+In 1821, bridges connected New Castle to Portsmouth on the mainland.
 Then in 1874, the town got a huge boost with the construction of the grand hotel, Wentworth-By-The-Sea.
 The largest structure on New Hampshire’s 18-mile coast, it attracted famous socialites, politicians and business leaders from around the world.
 At the height of its glory, Wentworth-By-The-Sea accommodated negotiators for the Treaty of Portsmouth, which ended war between Japan and Russia in 1905.

 Wentworth-By-The-Sea began to decline with the rise of the automobile, but New Castle’s fortunes continued to rise.
 Per capita income tops the state at $97,601, according to the 2011-2015 American Community Survey 5-year estimates.